streamlit/streamlit/docs/deploy_streamlit_app.md

 # Deploy an app

 Now that you've created your app, you're ready to share it!
-Use [Streamlit cloud]() to share it with the world - Streamlit cloud has multiple tiers:
+You can use [Streamlit cloud]() to deploy and share your app.
+Streamlit cloud has multiple tiers:

-- The [Community tier](https://www.streamlit.io/sharing) (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you'd like anyone in the world to be able to access it.
+- The **free** [Community tier](https://www.streamlit.io/sharing) (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you’d like anyone in the world to be able to access it.
 - The [Team and Enterprise tiers](https://streamlit.io/for-teams) offer access controls, the ability to securely deploy apps from private repos, customize resources, and much more.

 Of course, if you want to host your app using another hosting provider, go for it!
 Streamlit apps work anywhere a Python app works.
 You can find guides for other hosting providers on our [community-supported deployment wiki](https://discuss.streamlit.io/t/streamlit-deployment-guide-wiki/5099).

 Alright, let’s get started.
-Below, we highlight how to deploy apps with the **Community tier**.
+Below, we highlight how to deploy apps with the free **Community tier**.

 ## Sign up for Streamlit cloud